snightshade/snightshade/README.md

 - ...or my preferred method, talk to me directly on Discord! `rin#3487`

 ## What do I do?
 I'm a hobbyist software developer and musician.
+I also play the critically-acclaimed MMORPG [FINAL FANTASY XIV](https://finalfantasyxiv.com) more than I should, so some of my work overlaps into that.

 [I'm a real dragon.
 Like, seriously.
 Take my word for it.](https://twitter.com/lostkagamine/status/1357824812501127168)